11 things you need to do on the Garda

 bikes-robert-niedrigjpg

-The landscape around Lake Garda is a paradise for mountain bikers and offers something for everyone with all abilities.
-Extreme mountain biking enthusiasts will love the mountains in the north of the lake, and the gentle hills in the south of the lake will be better for less demanding cyclists.
-Traveling by bike is also a great alternative to visiting cities and towns, history and art, and getting to know local food and wine at the same time.
+The landscape around Lake Garda is a mountain biker’s paradise and offers something for everyone, regardless of ability.
+Extreme mountain bikers will enjoy the mountains to the north of the lake, while the gentle hills to the south of the lake are better for less demanding cyclists.
+Cycling is also a great alternative for exploring cities and towns, history and art, while also discovering local food and wine.

-The river Mincio flows from Peschiera del Garda, along which there is a 35 km cycle path.
-It connects Peschiera with Mantova and is a very important part of the popular Ciclopista del Sole cycle path (eurovelo 6).
+The Mincio River flows from Peschiera del Garda, along which runs a 35 km cycle path.
+It connects Peschiera with Mantua and is a very important part of the popular Ciclopista del Sole cycle path (eurovelo 6).

 11. Riva del Garda